"Oh ye Frost and Cold, Bless ye the Lord;

 The old church now houses a chapel and five offices, with the large basement room serving as meeting space for various groups in the community.

 Today, the beige-brown buildings are in full use from early morning until late at night.
-They stand like a Christian sentinel above the intersection and beyond the commercial neighborhood, a beacon for the many community outreach activities and groups which St. Mary's hosts.
+They stand above the intersection and beyond the commercial neighborhood, a beacon for the many community outreach activities and groups which St. Mary's hosts.